-The phenomenon that some species are very common while others incredible rare has always puzzled ecologists.
+The phenomenon that some species are very common while others incredibly rare has always puzzled ecologists.
 Studies have investigated this on a local scale, but as most species are common in some parts of their ranges while rare in others, results are usually poor estimates of true global rarity.

 While distributed globally, very rare species are more common in hotspots found in Central and South America, southern Africa and Madagascar, and across Asia-Pacific from China to New Guinea.